Othernet-Project/artexin/README.rst

 The above command simply runs the script in ``scripts/runtests.sh`` (it's just a symlink).

-Alternatively, you can run each ``.py`` file separately.
-The source code is located in ``/vagrant`` directory within the virtual machine.
+You cannot run tests for individual modules because they may use relative imports from different modules in the same package.

 .. _Outernet Inc: https://www.outernet.is/
 .. _Vagrant: http://www.vagrantup.com/